jsimonian/stat159-fall2016-hw03/data/README.md

 ### regression.RData

 RData file containing information on a linear regression of Total Sales vs. TV Budget, again from the Advertising dataset.

+### correlation-matrix.RData

+RData file containing information on the correlations between each pair of columns in the Advertising dataset.